ericyu555/good-bytes-recipe-analysis/README.md

 ## Final Model

-We tested three different approaches to improve on the baseline, exploring both numeric-only models and text-based models.
+We tested three different approaches to improve on the baseline, exploring both numeric only models and text based models.

 ### Model Comparison